ethereum/solidity-blog/_posts/2020-01-27-eth1x-files-the-stateless-ethereum-tech-tree.md

 ![semi-stateless-topology](https://blog.ethereum.org/img/2019/12/semi-stateless-topology.jpg)

-Improvements such as [EIP #2465](https://github.com/ethereum/EIPs/issues/2465) fall into this category: New message types in the network protocol that provide more information about what information nodes have, and define how that information is passed to other nodes in potentially awkward or limited network topologies.
+Improvements such as [EIP #2465](https://github.com/ethereum/EIPs/issues/2465) fall into the general category of network propagation rules: New message types in the network protocol that provide more information about what information nodes have, and define how that information is passed to other nodes in potentially awkward or limited network topologies.

 ### Data Delivery Model / DHT routing